Penicillin online prescription available

 About penicillin

 Some conditions that penicillin is known to treat include throat infections, dental abscesses, and endocarditis.
-Penicillin is available only by prescription.
+Penicillin is not available over the counter; it's only available by prescription.
 It is available in a generic formulation and under different brand names.

 If you're prescribed penicillin, be sure to complete the full course of the antibiotic treatment unless your doctor specifically tells you to stop.
 If you don’t complete your prescription, the antibiotic treatment may not fully treat your bacterial infection.